 Adding, editing, and completing tasks

-Create a task against a vehicle, edit it, mark it done with notes, parts, and photos, or delete it.
+Create a task against a vehicle, edit it, mark it done with notes, parts, time taken, and photos, or delete it.

 Tasks are the unit of work in Workshop.
 Each task belongs to a vehicle, has a title and a due date, can be assigned to a team member, and is marked done with a small wrap-up form that captures notes, parts, and photos.